allegheny-college-cmpsc-200-fall-2023/course-materials/README.md

 * be prepared to explain a detailed understanding of the code you're offering for review, documenting where and how you used an assistant tool in:
   * technical reports
-  * code comments, specifically labeling the portions of code derived
+  * code comments, specifically labeling the portions of code derived from use of AI tools
-* might improve an assitant-generated solution and document this in reports and implement your improvements in code
+* consider how you might improve an assitant-generated solution, documenting this in reports and implementing your improvements in code
 * keep an operating assumption that I'm not reviewing your solutions for a "gotcha"; I only assume the best of your effort

 ### Classroom ethics